dotnet-project-file-analyzers/dotnet-project-file-analyzers/README.md

 ## Reference an analyzer from a project
 For debugging/development purposes, it can be useful to reference the analyzer project directly.
-Within this solution, that would look like:
+As mentioned [here](https://www.meziantou.net/referencing-an-analyzer-from-a-project.htm), this can be achieved by adding the following to your project file:

 ``` XML
 <Project Sdk="Microsoft.NET.Sdk">